paulpela/Skills/README.md

 - UITableViewController
 - JSONDecoder

-## Knowledge:
+## Knowledge used:

-- instantiate view controllers on demand
+- instantiate view controllers on demand from storyboard
-- storyboards
 - pushing view controllers to UINavigationController
-- recursion
+- RECURSION

+## Lessons learned:

+- wow! there's a LOT to learn to become a developer ;)